 Most sodas are strongly acidic, 100-1000 times stronger than necessary to dissolve tooth enamel.
 Drinking these sodas frequently during the day keeps your mouth highly acidic for long periods of time, especially if you are sipping slowly.
 This causes your teeth to dissolve rapidly, and there is little that can be done to stop the process.

 The good news is that ceramic dental crowns are resistant to attack by most acids, including those in soda.
 The bad news is that you would have to restore every single tooth in your mouth to protect them–and that would only work until you experience receding gums, which can also occur due to acid.
+It might even get to the point where you would need dentures.

 Far better to cut down and then eliminate sodas from your diet altogether.